GEOG/EME 432

 Credit: EIA: https://www.eia.gov/energyexplained/oil-and-petroleum-products/imports-a....
 Then take a look at the Top 15 countries from which we import crude oil and other petroleum products.

 Petroleum - the EIA categorizes crude oil and other petroleum products (including gasoline, diesel, heating oil, propane, liquefied natural gas, and biofuels) together.
 These fuels are used for a variety of functions, including transportation and home heating.
-In 2009, the US consumed 18.8 million barrels of oil.....every day.
+In 2022, the U.S. consumed an average of 20.01 million barrels of oil.....every day.
+This added up to 7.3 billion barrels of oil for the year.

-Are you surprised when you look at this pie chart?
+Are you surprised when you look at the previous chart?
 I was the first time.
 I had assumed that a much higher percentage of our oil came from the Middle East.

 Take a look at the EIA Energy Explained site to learn more about energy production and consumption.